 In the past, I have written about my maternal ancestors Daniel Streing/Strang, Sr., and Charlotte Marie Lemaistre.
 I discussed their lives in France, England, and New York.
 In my writings about them, I did not take their lines further back than their parents and siblings.

 At the time I originally wrote about them in 2021, they were my first confirmed French ancestors.
 I now know that I have some additional French Huguenot ancestors on my paternal Verdon lines that migrated to Colonial America.
-French Protestants also migrated to the Rhineland of Germany in the late 1600s to escape intense religious persecution after the Revocation of the Edict of Nantes in 1685, which stripped them of their religious freedoms.
+French Protestants also migrated to Berlin and Brandenberg and the Rhineland of Germany in the late 1600s to escape intense religious persecution after the Revocation of the Edict of Nantes in 1685, which stripped them of their religious freedoms.
 On my more recent paternal German lines, I have discovered I have French Huguenot LeBeau/de la Barre, Vacher/Vasher, Coeu, Charles, and Dupree ancestors that came to live in Ludwigshafen am Rhein and Frankenthal, in the Rhineland-Palatinate region of Germany, but they had all migrated from Uzès, Gard, France.
+I also have maternal French Huguenot Bonnet, Lebrond (Lebron), Rolande, and Rogon ancestors that lived in Alpes-de-Haute-Provence, France and fled to Berlin, Germany.

 French Huguenots were French Protestants, primarily Calvinists, but the group also included Lutherans, who faced intense religious persecution in the 16th and 17th centuries.